vmware-archive/pivot_pws_tutorial_rails/README.md

 ## Database migrations

 At the time of writing, PWS doesn't support one-off tasks like Heroku's `heroku run`.
-However, for database migrations the usual technique is to run them during the application's startup.
+However, for database migrations a temporary workaround is to run them during the application's startup.
 This is what is done in the above manifest.yml.

 However, since an app of any size will likely have more than one instance, the trick is to only run the migrations on one instance.
 The public *Getting Started* guide has an example of setting up a rake task called 'cf:on_first_instance'.
-The manifest ends up looking like this:
+We can change our manifest to run that task before our migration:

 ```yaml
 ---